aranhil/SearchableNavbar/README.md

 ## Support

-If you encounter a bug or want to suggest a feature, please open an issue in the [GitHub repository](https://github.com/aranhil/qgrepGUI/issues).
+If you encounter a bug or want to suggest a feature, please open an issue in the [GitHub repository](https://github.com/aranhil/SearchableNavbar/issues).

 ## Acknowledgements

 This project has benefited from the use of the following open-source projects:

-- [qgrep](https://github.com/zeux/qgrep): This project is licensed under the [MIT License](./LICENSE-qgrep.md).
+- [Universal Ctags]([https://github.com/zeux/qgrep](https://github.com/universal-ctags/ctags)): This project is licensed under the [GPL-2.0 license](./LICENSE-ctags.md).